 - Related keywords (also called semantic SEO)

-We’ve written about how to optimize your headlines here, but here’s a quick rundown on meta descriptions.
+We’ve written about optimizing your headlines, but here’s a quick rundown of meta descriptions.

 Google doesn’t place as much weight on them as a ranking factor.
 Sometimes, they use descriptions from other parts of your content, so it’s not 100% in your control.
 However, it’s worth doing because it’s another opportunity to “sell” your content to searchers.

-Using short, keyword-rich URLs tells people what your website’s page is about.
+Short, keyword-rich URLs tell people what your website’s page is about.
 For example, this post’s URL, or slug, reads:

 That’s a good indicator of what readers can expect to find when they click.
 The more info you can give them upfront reduces friction and shows them what’s behind the click.